simonpoole/OpeningHoursParser/README.md

 ## Tests

-Besides some unit tests, we run the parser on ~160'000 and compare with previous output to detect any changes in behaviour.
+Besides unit tests, we run the parser on ~160'000 opening hours values from the OSM database and compare with previous output to detect any changes in behaviour.
 If you are running these on windows, you may need to add
 ``org.gradle.jvmargs=-Dfile.encoding=UTF-8``
 to your gradle.properties to force correct use of the UTF-8 encoded test input.